Comics Studies Immersion - Curriculum

 This course charts the development of the graphic novel, examines that history in relation to other media (including literary works, comics, film, and video games), and reflects on how images and writing function in relation to one another.
 Primary readings will be supplemented with secondary works that address socio-historical contexts, interpretive approaches and the cultural politics of the medium, such as representations of class, race, gender, and ethnicity.
 Lecture 3 (Spring).

 A course on comics and comics cultures outside of the United States.
 Comics are a global medium, and the history of comics varies across national and international contexts.
 We will investigate and study different traditions of comics across the globe.
 The course will focus on a range of global comics, such as bande dessinées in France and Belgium, fumetti in Italy, manga in Japan, and cómics in Spain.
 All comics will be read in English translation.
-Lecture 3 (Fall).
+Lecture 3 (Fall or Spring).

 Popular Genre Studies in Comics and Related Media

 This course focuses on a popular genre in the comics medium.
 The history of the genre is explored as it developed in cartooning and comics, as well as in related media such as animation, film, games, prose, television, and toys.
 Genres may include Comedy, Crime, Fantasy, Funny Animals, Horror, Mystery, Romance, Science Fiction, Superhero, or Western.
 Check course schedule for the specific topic during any semester.
-Lecture 3 (Spring).
+Lecture 3 (Fall or Spring).

 This course will explore how the comics medium has figured into the history of modern and contemporary art and visual culture.
 Students will explore how cartooning, drawing, and printmaking in the 19th century led to the development of early comics and the newspaper comic strip, how early 20th-century comics fit into the modernist avant-garde, how postwar artists began to use the comics medium as both source material and as a medium unto itself, how comics have been incorporated into contemporary art museums and galleries, and how contemporary comics artists engage with abstraction, medium specificity, seriality, and the archive.
 The course will draw from an interdisciplinary range of methodologies, from art history and visual culture to literary studies and museum studies.
 Lecture 3 (Fall).